How to Reduce and Control Pollution to Improve Environment

-A strategy is an elaborate and systematic plan of action.
+A is an elaborate and systematic plan of action.
 We need to find the methods for reducing the pollution as well as means and devices to prevent air pollution.
 Soil pollution can also be controlled by various means and methods such as landfill, composting etc. Water pollution is also reduced and controlled in the same way in agriculture by following certain measures and methods that are eco-friendly.

 Strategies at the individual level